 Mediocre White Guy

-Bix is a twenty-two-year resident of the Portland of Oregon born forty-nine years ago in rural upstate New York.
+Bix is a twenty-two-year resident of the Portland of Oregon born fifty years ago in rural upstate New York.
 He is straight, white, middle-aged, male, and therefore now largely irrelevant.
 He believes this is perfectly fine and discloses it only as context for you to judge anything else he might have to say.

 He combines autism and various co-morbid diagnoses secondary to it with introversion and a fairly devout agnosticism.
 Believing people are capable of better and too often being proved wrong, he views cynicism as frustrated optimism and believes this is why the small, every day courtesies matter.

 Once, many years ago, he was a slow dog, with his see-through skin.
 The kind of skin you can see through.

 He neither bikes nor dances nor dates nor drives nor drugs nor sexes nor swims.
 He does, very rarely, drink.
 Since the death of his father, he no longer smokes.
 He still has most, but most assuredly not all, of his teeth; ask him about his fetching dental appliance, although he doesn’t bother with it.